yora27/code_ins/README.md

 # Description
-This project is the .Net backend part of an educational  project.
+This project isa the .Net backend part of an educational  project.
 It provides connection to DB, implements CRUD operations and sends responses to requests.

 ## The DataBase
 The database is managed by MS SQL Server.